dfinity/portal/roadmap/6_infrastructure/in-progress/new_replica_node_hardware_spec.md

 is_community: true
 ---

 Components of the first replica node hardware generation are becoming obsolete.
 By providing a second generation hardware specification, node providers will be able to buy new replica nodes.
-The new specification will be vendor independent and include new features such as an SEV-enabled CPU.
+The new specification will be vendor-independent and include new features such as an SEV-enabled CPU.